LlorencCB/phis-docs-community/README.md

 More information on SILEX is availbale at [SILEX wiki](https://mulcyber.toulouse.inra.fr/plugins/mediawiki/wiki/silex/index.php/Accueil "SILEX wiki Main Page").

 ## Contributors
-Contributors to this documentation are agents of the joint research unit MISTEA (INRA - SupAgro) in Montpellier :
+Contributors to this documentation are agents of the joint research units MISTEA (INRA - SupAgro) and LEPSE in Montpellier :

+- Pierre-Etienne Alary
+- Morgane Vidal
 - Anne Tireau
-- Morgane Vidal
-- Pierre-Etienne Alary
+- Llorenç Cabrera-Bosquet

 Every PHIS2 user is welcomed to enrich this repository with its experience of the information system.